 The RPT is a tax levied on the ownership of real property.
 Hence, it is the obligation of the owner or the persons whose names appear on the title or certificate of ownership.

-The personal liability for RPT is generally on whoever is the property owner.
+The personal liability for real property tax in the Philippines is generally on whoever is the property owner.
 It can be imposed on those who have beneficial use of the property (condo renter) only when the owner of the is exempt from payment of RPT.
 (HERARC Realty Corp. vs. Provincial Treasurer of Batangas City, 5 September 2018.
 Most condo lessors/owners factor in the RPT with the rent.

 Who foots the bill?